Network Protocol Fundamentals

 • Protocols define the format of data packets so that devices can process transmitted data correctly.

-• They specify how devices can exchange messages: Sequence of messages, types of messages (e.g., request, response), acknowledgements, etc.
+• Specify how devices can exchange messages: Sequence of messages, types of messages (e.g., request, response), acknowledgements, etc.

-• They provide a way to address and route data packets: how devices are identified, how addresses are assigned, and how routing decisions are made to send data to the desired destinations.
+• Provide a way to route data packets: how devices are identified, how addresses are assigned, how routing decisions are made to send data to the desired destinations, etc.

-• They include features to detect and correct errors during data transmission: checksums, error detection codes, error correction algorithms, etc.
+• Include features to detect and correct errors during data transmission: checksums, error detection codes, error correction algorithms, etc.

-• They implement flow control mechanisms to manage the rate of data transmission.
+• Implement flow control mechanisms to manage the rate of data transmission.

-• Some protocols include security features to protect data confidentiality and integrity.
+• Some protocols include security features to protect data integrity.

-• Protocols are designed to scale well with growth in the size of networks.
+• Protocols are designed to scale well with growth in the network size.

 The OSI (Open Systems Interconnection) model is a structured framework to understand the system of computer networking.
 It divides the whole system into seven different layers.